 Yet, that’s exactly what Republican leaders of the U.S. House are trying to put over on the American public.

 Last year, when the House worked 135 days, the 113th Congress passed the fewest laws – 65 – of any session on record.
 This year, the House plans to be in session only 112 days – and only 97 before the November election.
 (The Democratic-led U.S. Senate, by contrast, is tentatively scheduled to be in session 196 days this year.)

 That means House members, who returned to Washington on Monday after a three-week holiday recess, will be paid about $1,550 every day they are in session, plus benefits.
-Based on an eight-hour workday, that’s an hourly rate of $194 – higher than the average for every other occupation outside Hollywood and pro sports.
+Based on an eight-hour workday, that’s an hourly rate of $194 – higher than the average for every other occupation listed by the federal government.
 And many Mondays and Fridays, they’re not working full days.

 They ought to be ashamed, but they have long since proven they don’t have any sense of shame.